muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 In fact, I knew this feeling quite well since I had experienced it once not too long ago.

 "Are you alright?!"
-Mikay shouted near by, but my mind was racing and Mikay's the last thing on my mind.
+Mikay shouted nearby, but my mind was racing and Mikay's the last thing on my mind.

 I pushed Mikay off of me and began franticly looked around trying to find something.